You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

 Don’t forget to share your content.
 SEO, Facebook ads, email marketing, and engaging influencers in your space are great tactics.

 Content marketing is still very much alive today and is continuing to grow.
-Some businesses may give up on it because their click-baiting titles are not generating as many visitors as they used to, but they won’t even give informational and clear titles a chance.
+However, some businesses may give up on it because their click-baiting titles are not generating as many visitors as they used to.

-Be smart and remember to adapt to your audience, and you will be able to use content marketing to your advantage.
+Be smart and remember to adapt to your audience, and you can use content marketing to your advantage.

 Tim Woda is the CEO and founder of White Peak Marketing.
 He has been on the founding team of five successful start-ups and his digital marketing campaigns have acquired more than 800 million customers for his start-ups and White Peak’s client companies.
 Tim has been featured by The New York Times, Fox News, Forbes, The Huffington Post, and more.
 Under Tim’s direction, White Peak was selected as one of America’s Top Digital Marketing Agencies for 2021 by MarTech Outlook magazine.